gwax/www-gwax/posts/2005/06/my-kind-of-game.rst

 haven't a Clue <http://www.bbc.co.uk/comedy/clue/>`__.
 The game is either easy or hard, depending on whether you get what's going on or not.
 The object is fairly simple: be the first to get Mornington Crescent station.
-Mornington Crescent is a throughly playable game, as long as you have some creativity, a sense of humor and know how the game works.
+Mornington Crescent is a thoroughly playable game, as long as you have some creativity, a sense of humor and know how the game works.
 In order to learn a bit about the game, take a look at `Mornington Crescent Illustrated with Expert